 -Listening and Following Directions: Actively listening to others and following multi-step instructions in classroom and social settings.

--Working through disagreements or conflicts by using negotiation and compromise.
+-Problem-Solving with Peers: Working through disagreements or conflicts by using negotiation and compromise.

 -Showing Empathy and Kindness: Recognizing others' feelings and offering comfort, encouragement, or help when appropriate.